o3de/o3de.org/content/docs/user-guide/visualization/animation/character-editor/custom-events-parameters-creating-eventdata-types.md

    }
    ```

-   For more information about the `Equal` function, see [More About the Equal Function](#char-animation-editor-custom-events-parameters-the-equal-function).
+For more information about the `Equal` function, refer to [More About the Equal Function](#more-about-the-equal-function).

-1. Implement the `Reflect` method to reflect the type to the [Serialization Context](/docs/user-guide/programming/components/reflection/serialization-context/) and [Edit Context](/docs/user-guide/programming/components/reflection/edit-context/) contexts.
+1. Implement the `Reflect` method to reflect the type to the [serialization context](/docs/user-guide/programming/components/reflection/serialization-context/) and [edit context](/docs/user-guide/programming/components/reflection/edit-context/).

 When you reflect the event to the edit context, add the `Creatable` attribute to `ClassElement`.
-This makes the `EventData` type visible in the Animation Editor's **Motion Events** tab so that users can select it.
+This makes the `EventData` type visible in **Animation Editor** in the **Motion Events** tab so that users can select it.

    The following code example reflects the `LeftFootEvent` to the serialize and edit contexts.